TrueBlocks/trueblocks-core/src/other/migrations/README.md

 There should be a file called `./trueBlocks.toml` at the top of this folder.

 Edit that file and clean up any dangling paths.
-If any the settings reference the old configuration paths (`~/.quickBlocks`), change those paths to reference the new configuration folder.
+Change `~/.quickBlocks` to the new configuration folder throughout.

+## You're Migrated

+TrueBlocks version 0.9.0 should now work.
+Please report any problems by creating an issue.